natgo/wt-wiki-scraper/wikitext-transpiled/aircraft/Beaufort%20Mk%20VIII.md

 When engaging bombers, try to come below them and pepper them with your tail gunner.
 Flying in front of them and aiming for the enemy bombers pilot is also effective.

-Be mindful of these things too; watch out for players diving on you, as they can easily kill your tail gunner from above.
+Be mindful of these things too; watch out for players diving on you, as they can easily knock out your tail gunner from above.
 Also watch out for rockets, even a B-17 can't take a rocket hit!
 Plus some of the American planes ([[F2A-3|F2A]], [[F4F-3|F4F]]) are armed with four or more .50s, try to avoid these as their ammunition count is very large and they are easily able to critically damage a Beaufort.

 === Manual Engine Control ===
 {| class="wikitable" style="text-align:center"